 What is the difference between Regular cleanings vs. Deep cleanings?

-A regular cleaning is typically recommended for patients who have healthy gums and very little tarter build up.
-A deep cleaning is recommended to patients who have a varying degree of infection present in the gums and connecting bone.
-Though cleaning does take place during a deep cleaning, of course, the process will also involve the planing of the root, in order to make it smooth and the removal of plaque and tarter that has accumulated under the gum line.
-Thus, you will still have the tartar and plaque build up removed from the surface of your teeth during a deep cleaning, but will also have any rough tooth or root edges planed away as well.
+A regular cleaning is typically recommended for patients who have healthy gums and very little tarter build-up.
+A deep cleaning is recommended for patients who have a varying degree of infection present in the gums and connecting bone.
+Though cleaning does take place during a deep cleaning, of course, the process will also involve the planning of the root, in order to make it smooth and the removal of plaque and tarter that has accumulated under the gum line.
+Thus, you will still have the tartar and plaque build-up removed from the surface of your teeth during a deep cleaning, but will also have any rough tooth or root edges planed away as well.

 What should I do after a deep cleaning?